 Aaron has composed original scores for films and theatrical productions, including All the Lovely Wayside Things; Tall, Dark, and Handsome; Heart; Until We Have Faces; Shrew; The Fire Room; the Breakfast Show with Adam O; Companion; and Beyond Imagination, winning best score and sound design at the Hollywood Fringe Festival for his work on Fugitive Kind’s production of The Fire Room by Ovation Award-winning playwright Meghan Brown.
 He has also written original songs for film and TV, including Cedar Cove (Andie McDowell) and Where Hope Grows (Billy Zabka, Danica McKellar; Dallas Film Festival, Roadside Attractions).
-In 2016, Aaron wrote one song, arranged two others, and served as a piano performance coach for the forthcoming feature Permission (Rebecca Hall, Jason Sudeikis, Dan Stevens).
-He also contributed two songs to the forthcoming series Dan is Dead (Drake Bell, Maker Studios), and was commissioned to write a song for the Spark & Echo Arts project.
-In 2017, Aaron is created a larger scale commissioned work as an Artist in Residence for Spark& Echo Arts.
-Aaron also works as an in-house arranger, producer, composer, and mix engineer for the Gregory Brothers / Schmoyoho / Maker Studios, whose original music has earned them a gold and platinum record and ~ one billion views on YouTube.
+In 2016, Aaron wrote one song, arranged two others, and served as a piano performance coach for the feature Permission (Rebecca Hall, Dan Stevens, Jason Sudeikis, 2017 Tribeca Film Festival).
+He also contributed two songs to the forthcoming series Dan is Dead (Drake Bell, Maker Studios).
+Also in 2016, Aaron was commissioned to compose a work for the Spark & Echo Arts project.
+In 2017, Aaron is created a larger scale commissioned work as an Artist in Residence for Spark & Echo Arts.
+Aaron also works as an in-house arranger, producer, composer, and mix engineer for the Gregory Brothers / Schmoyoho / Maker Studios, whose original music has earned them a gold and platinum record and nearly one billion views on YouTube.

 In 2015, Aaron participated in the Ultraviolet Music and Arts Festival in Los Angeles as a featured artist and presenter, and performed for the 2015, 2016, and 2017 Rockwood Music Festival in Frankfurt, Germany.